dev-lua/wordpress-template/README.md

-# wordpress-template
+# worpress-basic-template
-Modelo para criação de temas no Wordpress.
+Modelo para a base de temas no Wordpress.